-5.1 It is the responsibility of all staff and partners in Communities and Families to prevent and respond to bullying and prejudice amongst children and young people.
+5.1 It is the responsibility of all staff and partners in Children's Services. to prevent and respond to bullying and prejudice amongst children and young people.

-5.2 Communities and Families is responsible for:
+5.2 Children's Services is responsible for:

-- Developing, maintaining and monitoring this procedure. - Supporting establishments to develop their own local policies and procedures to reflect this local authority guidance and to communicate this to staff, volunteers, children, young people, parents and carers. - Consulting with stakeholders on this procedure. - Supporting establishments to examine the overall extent of bullying and prejudice and sharing good practice. - Reporting to the Executive of the Council as required. - Providing staff development as required. - · Providing advice and conciliation services. - Working with other Council agencies and partners to prevent and reduce bullying and discrimination.
+- Developing, maintaining and monitoring this procedure. - Supporting establishments to develop their own local policies and procedures to reflect this local authority guidance and to communicate this to staff, volunteers, children, young people, parents and carers. - Consulting with stakeholders on this procedure. - Supporting establishments to examine the overall extent of bullying and prejudice and sharing good practice. - Reporting to the Executive of the Council as required. - Providing staff development as required. - Providing advice and conciliation services. - Working with other Council agencies and partners to prevent and reduce bullying and discrimination.

-5.3 Heads of establishments are responsible for:
+5.3 Registered Managers are responsible for:

-- Ensuring that all staff are aware of this procedure and the locally developed policy and procedures. - Dealing appropriately and effectively with all allegations brought to their attention. - Following Communities and Families guidance including recording of incidents. - Ensuring that their establishment procedure corresponds with this procedure. - Ensuring all staff have access to appropriate learning and development including induction training. - Making efforts to ensure that children and young people feel safe in reporting experiences of bullying and prejudice to members of staff and are assured that any allegations will be treated seriously, investigated and action taken, where appropriate.

-- Encouraging all staff, volunteers, children, young people, parents and carers to express their concerns and views through robust consultation exercises. - Referring to Child Protection Procedures and/or Police Scotland where necessary. - Examining the possible extent of bullying and prejudice in their establishment.
+- Ensuring that all staff are aware of this procedure and the locally developed policy and procedures. - Dealing appropriately and effectively with all allegations brought to their attention. - Following Communities and Families guidance including recording of incidents. - Ensuring that their establishment procedure corresponds with this procedure. - Ensuring all staff have access to appropriate learning and development including induction training. - Making efforts to ensure that children and young people feel safe in reporting experiences of bullying and prejudice to members of staff and are assured that any allegations will be treated seriously, investigated and action taken, where appropriate. - Encouraging all staff, volunteers, children, young people, parents and carers to express their concerns and views through robust consultation exercises. - Referring to Child Protection Procedures and/or Police Scotland where necessary. - Examining the possible extent of bullying and prejudice in their establishment.

-5.4 In addition, Head Teachers are responsible for:
+5.4 In addition, Team Leaders of houses are responsible for:

-- Communicating their local policy and procedure to staff, volunteers, children, young people, parents and carers. - Identifying a designated senior manager as the Equalities Coordinator - Embedding and evidencing regular and frequent proactive work through the School Standards, Quality and Improvement Plan and/or Curriculum for Excellence. - Supporting all staff and volunteers in following this guidance and local policy and procedures - Liaising with parents/carers and voluntary organisations as appropriate.
+- Communicating their local policy and procedure to staff, volunteers, children, young people, parents and carers. - Identifying a designated Assistant Team Leader as the Equalities Coordinator or undertaking this responsibility themselves - Embedding and evidencing regular and frequent proactive work through the National Care Standards. - Supporting all staff and volunteers in following this guidance and local policy and procedures - Liaising with parents/carers and voluntary organisations as appropriate.

-5.5 All other Communities and Families staff are responsible for:
+5.5 All other Children's Services staff are responsible for: